Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Multi-timescale Energy Management System

 Finally, we summarize (\ref{eq-1})--(\ref{eq-17}) to establish the MILP-based RS model.
-This model is similar to those used in the previous studies for ReP2HS planning \cite{oyewole2024optimal,wang2023optimising,ibagon2023techno,yang2020planning,shao2023risk} and can be easily solved by off-the-shelf solvers.
-However, while prior works only consider intra-day scheduling (as discussed in Section \ref{sec:review}), we further investigate the influence of seconds-level load control of the AELs (Section \ref{sec:SFL}) and the grid-forming control of the BESS at the millisecond scale (Section \ref{sec:GFM}) on the sizing of the BESS.
+This RS model is similar to those used in the previous studies for ReP2HS planning \cite{oyewole2024optimal,wang2023optimising,ibagon2023techno,yang2020planning,shao2023risk}, and it can be efficiently solved in polynomial time since the computational complexity is $O(2^{1248} \cdot $poly$(4, 48)$, where $ $poly$(4, 48)$ denotes the polynomial-time complexity of solving the linear programming subproblem with fixed integer variables. {Table~\ref{tab:AvgCompuTime} further verifies the computational efficiency, showing that even with 16 ELs in a single subsystem of OReP2HS, the rolling scheduling can be solved by \emph{Gorubi 12.0} within 7.434~seconds on average, fully meeting the computational requirement.} However, while prior works only consider intra-day scheduling (as discussed in Section \ref{sec:review}), we further investigate the influence of seconds-level load control of the AELs (Section \ref{sec:SFL}) and the grid-forming control of the BESS at the millisecond scale (Section \ref{sec:GFM}) on the sizing of the BESS.